l-koehler/converter/README.md

   and argv[2] as a output path.
 It should exit with code 0 on successful
   conversion and with something else otherwise.
 * Line 2 must be a space-separated list of allowed input formats,
-  in this example: ` pdf bat`.
-Note: The line must start with a space.
+  in this example: ` pdf bat `.
+Note: The line must start/end with a space.
-* Line 3 is like line 2, just for output formats: ` appimage h`
+* Line 3 is like line 2, just for output formats: ` appimage h `

 It must be possible to convert any input format into any output format.
 If this is not possible, use multiple files.